zakilive/iot-cloud-riot/README.md

   ssh -i MQTT_BROKER.pem ubuntu@2600:1f18:6929:5505:5ea4:f15c:41fb:1872
   ```
 [Jump to Index](#index)
+## Elastic IP Creation:
+Each time login to the EC2 instance IP got changes, so changed the IP to Elastic IP/Fixed IPV4 which does not change even after closing the instance.
+Here is the grafana server login for our project: http://54.175.129.183:3000

 ## Setup Mosquitto RSMB (Really Small Message Broker) Broker:<a name="mosquitto_build"></a>
 The data transfer from Sensor node to AWS will be possible with port 1885 which is MQTT-SN port.
 Another port 1886 is MQTT port which is listened by the [mqtt_subscriber_client](#subscriber)